 Alison has worked at the Trust for more than 16 years in a variety of roles, including our specialist dementia service and in our community mental health teams, before moving into the Research Development Unit.

 She is responsible for organising the team and ensuring the office runs smoothly – she is the first point of call for anyone contacting for the department.
 Alison is also our EDGE administrator and is responsible for ensuring the accurate monitoring of information.

-Jane McKeown – Senior Nurse Research Lead/Lecturer
+Dr Jane McKeown – Senior Nurse Research Lead / Lecturer

 Jane joined the RDU in April 2019 when she was appointed as one of 70 nurses in England on the National Institute for Health Research Senior Nurse Research Leader Programme.
-This 3 year role aims to develop research capacity and capability amongst nurses within SHSC as well as working closely with the Chief Nurse to ensure that research informs the quality and safety of care for service users.
+This three year role aims to develop research capacity and capability amongst nurses within the Trust, as well as working closely with the Chief Nurse to ensure that research informs the quality and safety of care for service users.
 Jane serves on an NHS Research Ethics Committee and she is the Chair of a Dementia Patient and Public Research Involvement Group at the University of Sheffield.

 Telephone: 0114 2263950

 Ellie works between the Medical Education and Research teams using her lived experience in mental health to aid her role as Patient Research Ambassador.
 She is a qualified primary school teacher but has also worked and volunteered in mental health organisations in support roles, as an occupational therapy assistant and in teaching and training.
 She currently teaches on the clinical psychology course at the University of Hull, works for the Royal College of Psychiatrists as a peer reviewer for therapeutic communities and is involved with training staff both within SHSC and further afield – such as police, railway staff and Sheffield Teaching Hospitals staff.
 She also runs workshops and speaks at conferences about her experiences.